e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 Each object in metadata is rendered as a new string with helpful information, that appears when the user moves the mouse pointer over a block in sidebar.
 That information may help user to understand which type of content block has and to find out the content description and properties.

-As result, the following sidebar tooltip of `my-block` may appear:
+As a result, the following sidebar tooltip of `my-block` may appear:

 <div class="align-image-center">